 So as they opened up the gates from Clarke Curve for KRC members to have exclusive access to join the crowds to celebrate another storming year of BSB, I must have cut a lonely figure.
 Walking as I was in the opposite direction, my feet in two Kawasaki carrier bags protecting them from my sodden boots and wondering how many times I would drop the fully fuelled Z800 in the boggy mud, all whilst thinking what more I could have got from the day….. and I am still wondering.

-I really hope they do the same again next year.Enjoy more Fast Bikes reading in the four-weekly magazine.
+I really hope they do the same again next year.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.